-Background on the S&P 500® Total Return Index
+Background on the S&P 500® Dividend Aristocrats Total Return Index

-We have derived all information contained in this pricing supplement regarding the S&P 500[®] Total Return Index from publicly available information, without independent verification.
+All information contained in this pricing supplement regarding the S&P 500® Dividend Aristocrats Total Return Index, including, without limitation, its make-up, method of calculation and changes in its components, has been derived from publicly available information, without independent verification.
 This information reflects the policies of, and is subject to change by, S&P Dow Jones.
-The S&P 500[®] Total Return Index is calculated, maintained and published by S&P Dow Jones.
-S&P Dow Jones has no obligation to continue to publish, and may discontinue the publication of, the S&P 500[®] Index.
+The S&P 500® Dividend Aristocrats Total Return Index is calculated, maintained and published by S&P Dow Jones.
+S&P Dow Jones has no obligation to continue to calculate and publish, and may discontinue calculation and publication of, the S&P 500® Dividend Aristocrats Total Return Index.

-The S&P 500[®] Total Return Index is reported by Bloomberg L.P. under the ticker symbol "SPTR."
+The S&P 500® Dividend Aristocrats Total Return Index is reported by Bloomberg L.P. under the ticker symbol "SPDAUDT."

-The S&P 500[®] Total Return Index represents the total return earned on a portfolio that tracks the S&P 500[®] Index and reinvests dividend income in the S&P 500[®] Index, not in the specific stock paying the dividend.
-While changes in the level of the S&P 500[®] Index reflect only changes in stock prices, changes in the level of the S&P 500[®] Total Return Index reflect both movements in stock prices and the reinvestment of dividend income.
-For more information about the S&P 500[®] Index, see "Equity Index Descriptions - S&P U.S. Indices" in the accompanying underlying supplement.
+The S&P 500® Dividend Aristocrats Total Return Index represents the total return earned on a portfolio that tracks the S&P 500® Dividend Aristocrats Index and reinvests dividend income in the S&P 500® Dividend Aristocrats Index, not in the specific stock paying the dividend.
+While changes in the level of the S&P 500® Dividend Aristocrats Index reflect only changes in stock prices, changes in the level of the S&P 500® Dividend Aristocrats Total Return Index reflect both movements in stock prices and the reinvestment of dividend income.
+For more information about the S&P 500® Dividend Aristocrats Index, see "- Background on the S&P 500® Dividend Aristocrats Index" below.

-The S&P 500[®] Total Return Index is calculated from the S&P 500[®] Index and daily total dividend returns.
-First, on each trading day, the total dividend paid on that day is measured in dollars and converted into index points of the S&P 500[®] Index by dividing the total dividend paid by the divisor for the S&P 500[®] Index.
-The daily total return for that trading day as (a) the return the S&P 500[®] Index since the immediately preceding trading day plus (b) the total dividend paid, expressed in index points of the S&P 500[®] Index, divided by the closing level of the S&P 500[®] Index on the immediately preceding trading day.
-The closing level of the S&P 500[®] Total Return Index on that trading day is then calculated by applying the daily total return for that trading day to the closing level of the S&P 500[®] Total Return Index on the immediately preceding trading day.
+The S&P 500® Dividend Aristocrats Total Return Index is calculated from the S&P 500® Dividend Aristocrats Index and daily total dividend returns.
+First, on each trading day, the total dividend paid on that day is measured in dollars and converted into index points of the S&P 500® Dividend Aristocrats Index by dividing the total dividend paid by the divisor for the S&P 500® Dividend Aristocrats Index.
+The daily total return for that trading day as (a) the return the S&P 500® Dividend Aristocrats Index since the immediately preceding trading day plus (b) the total dividend paid, expressed in index points of the S&P 500® Dividend Aristocrats Index, divided by the closing level of the S&P 500® Dividend Aristocrats Index on the immediately preceding trading day.
+The closing level of the S&P 500® Dividend Aristocrats Total Return Index on that trading day is then calculated by applying the daily total return for that trading day to the closing level of the S&P 500® Dividend Aristocrats Total Return Index on the immediately preceding trading day.

-The S&P 500[®] Total Return Index reflects both ordinary and special dividends.
-Ordinary cash dividends are applied on the ex-date in calculating the S&P 500[®] Total Return Index.
-Special dividends are those dividends that are outside of the normal payment pattern established historically by the issuer of the stocks composing the S&P 500[®] Index.
+The S&P 500® Dividend Aristocrats Total Return Index reflects both ordinary and special dividends.
+Ordinary cash dividends are applied on the ex-date in calculating the S&P 500® Dividend Aristocrats Total Return Index.
+Special dividends are those dividends that are outside of the normal payment pattern established historically by the issuer of the stocks composing the S&P 500® Dividend Aristocrats Index.
 These may be described by the issuer as "special," "extra," "year-end," or "return of capital."
 Whether a dividend is funded from operating earnings or from other sources of cash does not affect the determination of whether it is ordinary or special.
 Special dividends are treated as corporate actions with offsetting price and divisor adjustments.
-Dividends used to calculate the S&P 500[®] Total Return Index can be negative if a dividend correction is applied to a particular stock.
+Dividends used to calculate the S&P 500® Dividend Aristocrats Total Return Index can be negative if a dividend correction is applied to a particular stock.